Oxygen (2020 film)

 Oxygen is a Bangladeshi thespian short film released in 2020.
 The film is scripted and directed by Raihan Rafi against the backdrop of the COVID-19 pandemic and deeply flawed healthcare system.
-The film stars Mahiya Mahi in a pivotal role also marks her debut in short film.
+The film stars Mahiya Mahi in a pivotal role which also marks her debut in short film.
 The film directly premiered on YouTube during Eid-ul-Azha and gained much acclaims from social media for Mahi's acting.

 Plot

-Oxygen is based on the story of young Maya (Mahiya Mahi) and her 60-year-old father' struggle to find a definite healthcare during Corona pandemic.
-Maya and father belongs to an urban middle-class family.
-Father is sick and bedridden.
-Maya takes care of her father, at the same time she is annoyed by her father's haughty behavior.
-One morning while taking the medicine, father fainted.
-Maya has faced an ambulance crisis to take her unconscious father for admitting at any hospital.
+Oxygen is based on the story of young Maya (Mahiya Mahi) and her 60-year-old father's struggle to find a definite healthcare during the Corona pandemic.
+Maya and her father belong to an urban middle-class family.
+Her father is sick and bedridden.
+Maya takes care of him, and at the same time is annoyed by his haughty behavior.
+One morning while taking the medicine, her father fainted.
+Maya faced an ambulance crisis to take her unconscious father for admission at any hospital.
 Maya has to rush to various hospitals of city in an ambulance carrying her father.
-In the meanwhile the fraudster runway with her money, the ambulance's wheel ruined.
+Meanwhile a fraudster ran away with her money, the ambulance's wheel got ruined.
 Maya is seen running to and fro, devoutly praying in hope of divine help, fighting with strangers to provide her father the medical care that he deserves and ought to receive, while time frightfully ticks away during the Corona lock down period.
 Eventually her father died in the ambulance bed due to lack of oxygen.